Frequently Asked Questions

 Also visit the IRS online - irs.gov for their publication #1828, "Tax Guide for Churches and Religious Organizations."

 What are the standard mileage rates for this year?

-• 54.5 cents per mile for business miles driven
+• 58.5 cents per mile driven for business use

-• 18 cents per mile driven for medical or moving purposes for qualified active-duty members of the Armed Forces
+• 18 cents per mile driven for medical, or moving purposes for qualified active-duty members of the Armed Forces

 • 14 cents per mile driven in service of charitable organizations

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.